sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 ...
 ```

 It is a very minimal configuration and should not be taken as "the correct configuration to use".
-This is my preferrence, your's probably differ.
+This is my preference, yours probably differ.

 Following a quick summary of the settings I applied: